cjcon90/country-quiz/README.md

 1. Login to your account on [Github](https://github.com/).
 2. Locate the [Repository](https://github.com/cjcon90/country-quiz) used for this project.
-3. Under the Repository name, click the green 'Code' button preceeded by a down facing arrow
+3. Under the Repository name, click the green 'Code' button preceded by a down facing arrow
 4. Copy the text visible in the dropdown tab (or press the clipboard icon next to the text field)
 5. Open your Terminal and go to a directory where you want the cloned directory to be copied in.
 6. Type `Git Clone` and paste the text you copied from the GitHub (CTRL + Shift + C to paste within a terminal window) and press `Enter`

 ### Installing Node & Dependencies

-To install the NPM dependencies used wihtin this document after cloning the project:
+To install the NPM dependencies used within this document after cloning the project:

 1. Download the [Node.js installer for your OS](https://nodejs.org/en/download/) and follow the install instructions.
 For Linux systems, follow the [installation via a package manager instructions here](https://nodejs.org/en/download/package-manager/)
 2. Verify your installation by opening a terminal window and entering `node –v` which will display the Node.js version installed on your system.
 You can do the same for NPM with `npm -v`